Preetbandgar/tb3-nav2-slam-benchmark/README.md

 ### 4. Solution Approach — 4-Waypoint Mission (Test 07)

 The rectangular footprint was removed, `robot_radius: 0.15` restored — letterbox gap gone from the costmap.
 The mission was then decomposed into 4 waypoints via the Nav2 Simple Commander API.
-Each waypoint is a short, straight-line segment the planner can always handle.

 ![Waypoint Mission Plan](results/screenshots/nav2/waypoint_mission_path.png)

-*Test 07: all 4 waypoints visible in RViz.
-Path enters the doorway straight and centered.
-Every waypoint reached.*
+*Test 07: all 4 waypoints(using Nav2 Simple Commander API) reached as shown in Terminal and RViz*

 #### Demo Video

-*📹full run video to be added here.*
+*📹 full run video to be added here.*

 #### Test 07 Result